-In episode 95 of the IoT For All Podcast, Jeff Gardner joins us to talk about edge computing and how developments like mesh and ubiquitous computing are contributing to new use cases in the IoT space.
+In episode 95 of the IoT For All Podcast, Jeff Gardner joins us to talk about edge computing and how developments like mesh and ubiquitous computing are contributing to new Applications in the IoT space.

 Jeff Gardner serves as president and chief executive officer of CalAmp.
 He has been a member of CalAmp’s board since 2015 and took over as CEO on March 25, 2020.
 He served as the president and CEO of Brinks Home Security.
 He also serves as a director of Qorvo, Inc., the holding company under which RF Micro Devices, Inc. and TriQuint Semiconductor, Inc. were combined in 2014.